 Post-thrills, chill.
 Buffalo RiverWorks built the first ever fully functioning brewery within an existing grain silo that supplies the entertainment center’s four bars.
 When the sun’s out, RiverWorks Beer Garden—carved from the ruins of former grain silos—is hard to resist.

 If seeing Lake Erie is on your family’s to do list, rent bikes and cross the Buffalo River on the Queen City Bike Ferry.
 You’ll find great walking and biking trails along the shoreline of the Outer Harbor, from the 1833 Buffalo Lighthouse to Buffalo Harbor State Park.
-When you’re ready to take a load off, you can watch the sunset over Lake Erie from The Pointe beer garden.
+When you’re ready to take a load off, you can watch the sunset over Lake Erie from the Wilkeson Pointe beer garden.